CASFRI/PostgreSQL-Table-Translation-Framework/README.md

  * **IsIntSubstring**(*text* **srcVal**, *int* **star_char**, *int* **for_length**, *boolean* **acceptNull**\[default TRUE\])
     * Takes a substring of a text string and tests using IsInt().
-    * Default error codes are 'INVALID_VALUE' for text attributes and -9997 for numeric attributes.
-NULL for other types.
+    * Default error codes are 'INVALID_VALUE' for text attributes, -9997 for numeric attributes and NULL for other types.
     * e.g. IsIntSubstring('2001-01-01', 1, 4)

   * **IsBetweenSubstring**(*text* **srcVal**, *int* **star_char**, *int* **for_length**, *numeric* **min**, *numeric* **max**, *boolean* **includeMin**\[default TRUE\], *boolean* **includeMax**\[default TRUE\], *boolean* **acceptNull**\[default TRUE\])
     * Takes a substring of a text string and tests using IsBetween().
-    * Default error codes are 'INVALID_VALUE' for text attributes and -9997 for numeric attributes.
-NULL for other types.
+    * Default error codes are 'INVALID_VALUE' for text attributes, -9997 for numeric attributes and NULL for other types.
     * e.g. IsBetweenSubstring('2001-01-01', 1, 4, 1900, 2100, TRUE, TRUE)

 * **GeoIsValid**(*geometry* **geom**, *boolean* **fix**\[default TRUE\])
     * Returns TRUE if geometry is valid.
 If fix is TRUE and geometry is invalid, function will attempt to make a valid geometry and return TRUE if successful.
 If geometry is invalid returns FALSE.
 Note that using fix=TRUE does not fix the geometry in the source table, it only tests to see if the geometry can be fixed.
-    * Default error codes are 'INVALID_VALUE' for text attributes and -7779 for numeric attributes.
-NULL for other types (including geometry).
+    * Default error codes are 'INVALID_VALUE' for text attributes, -7779 for numeric attributes and NULL for other types (including geometry).
     * e.g. GeoIsValid(POLYGON, TRUE)

 * **GeoIntersects**(*geometry* **geom**, *text* **intersectSchemaName**\[default public\], *text* **intersectTableName**, *geometry* **geomCol**\[default geom\])
     * Returns TRUE if geom intersects with any features in the intersect table.
 Otherwise returns FALSE.
 Invalid geometries are validated before running the intersection test.
-    * Default error codes are 'NO_INTERSECT' for text attributes and -7778 for numeric attributes.
-NULL for other types (including geometry).
+    * Default error codes are 'NO_INTERSECT' for text attributes, -7778 for numeric attributes and NULL for other types (including geometry).
     * e.g. GeoIntersects(POLYGON, public, intersect_tab, intersect_geo)

 ## Translation Functions

+Default error code for translation function are 'TRANSLATION_ERROR' for text attributes, -3333 for numeric ones and NULL for others.

 * **CopyText**(*text* **srcVal**)
     * Returns srcVal as text without any transformation.